 What’s not allowed:

 - online promotions

 Read more: How to Double Your Vape Shop Sales

 Keep Your Chin Up!

 It was so badly conceived that the scientists quoted by the commission wrote en masse that their studies had been misinterpreted.

 Fortunately, the UK government has been understanding.
+In fact, one government minister has promised e-cigs will be more ‘Italian’ than traditionally British.
 As a result, we are likely to have one of the most liberal interpretations of the TPD in the EU.

 While the restrictions will increase costs and choice, and reduce the pace of innovation, it’s NOT the end of the British e-cig industry.

 - information becomes clarified